 Allergies in dogs: we give you the keys to detecting them

 Dogs, like people and other animals, can also suffer from allergies.
-In fact, allergies in dogs are more common than you might think —such as atopic dermatitis, flea allergy dermatitis, food allergies, and even allergic reactions to medications.
+In fact, Allergies in dogs are more common than you think —such as atopic dermatitis, flea-related allergic dermatitis, food allergies, and even allergic reactions to medications.
 In this article, we'll talk about the most common dog allergies, but we'll also analyze allergy symptoms in dogs and treatments.
-If you think your furry friend is having an allergic reaction, we recommend you keep reading!
+If you think your furry friend is having an allergic reaction, we recommend reading on!

 Allergic reaction in dogs: most common dog allergies